GautierDorval/interpretive-governance-manifest/README.md

 This standard applies exclusively to:

 - interpretive governance of representations,
 - decision outputs in probabilistic systems,
 - agentic reasoning and delegation chains.

 It does **not** define:
 - public policy frameworks,
 - institutional governance models,
 - social or political theory,
 - human organizational governance.

+Authority governance likewise does not define organizational authority.
+It governs machine-executed or machine-requested acts only.

 ---